 The OFF command is also started day one.
 The OFF command is used to stop a puppy or dog from jumping on you.
 It can also be used to keep a dog off a sofa or other furniture.

 Starting day one, I gently use my knee to push down the puppy each time they jump on me.
 I say OFF when I do this.
 Usually, a gentle push with the knee is all it takes with a very small puppy.
 They learn this command very quickly.
 If your puppy is a bit more energetic or stubborn and tries to jump on you despite your gentle pushes, then you may need to use a little more force.
-Even if you were to knock your puppy backwards onto her back, that is not going to hurt her seriously.
-But it will likely make a good impression and cause her to think twice before jumping on you again.
+Even if you were to knock your puppy backwards onto their back, that is not going to hurt them seriously.
+But it will likely make a good impression and cause them to think twice before jumping on you again.

 Outside command